 YouTube Creative Commons is Your Music Bank

 Internet is a large reservoir of media, but it might fail to store our best memories.
 Dust off your old CDs and video disks, digitalize that very piece of media to your hard drive, and you can enjoy adding music to your home videos for private use.
+For instance, you can extract audio from videos to use as your background music.

 Put on Your Music Ninja Hat and Create Your Own Melody